XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 }
 ```

-Since the `AssetCode` is an optional field, the `CFTokenIssuanceID` will be used to uniquely identify the CFT during a Payment transaction.
+Note: Because the `AssetCode` is an optional field, the `CFTokenIssuanceID` will be used to uniquely identify the CFT during a Payment transaction.

 ### 1.3.5 The **`CFTokenTrust`** Transaction
-This transaction allows a holder to own a `CFToken`, creating a `CFToken` object for the holder with zero balance.
+This transaction enables an account to hold an amount of a particular CFT issuance.
+When applied successfully, it will create a new `CFToken` object with an initial zero balance, owned by the holder account.

-If the issuer has set `lsfRequiresAuthorization`(allowlisting) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenTrust` transaction as well in order to give permission to the holder.
+If the issuer has set `lsfRequiresAuthorization` (allow-listing) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenTrust` transaction as well in order to give permission to the holder.
 If `lsfRequiresAuthorization` is not set and the issuer attempts to submit this transaction, it will fail.
-Read more about allowlisting in Section 1.8.0.
+Read more about allow-listing in Section 1.8.0.
 #### 1.3.5.1 CFTokenTrust
 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |